drugan/readmehelp/README.md

 # README Help module

-This module in the first place is intented for developers.
+This module in the first place is intended for developers.
 The main feature of the module is reflected in its name:

 > Forget about implementing `hook_help()` in `your_module.module` file.
 Just